Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 * <cite>Relay Moe</cite>[@RelayMoe] (relay-based, 1956), the first to
   be programmed with a variable strategy and with a chance of making a mistake

-Chickens have also been trained to ‘play’ the game.[@CrossOutALandmark][@TheChickenVanishes][@ChinatownFairIsBack] The first of these games, “Bird Brain”, was developed in the late 1970s by Animal Behavior Enterprises, a company founded by Marian &amp; Keller Breland, who were students of [B. F.  Skinner](https://en.wikipedia.org/wiki/B._F._Skinner), the behavioural psychologist.[@TheMouseWhoReinforced  p.
-73] In reality, the game is rigged—the chicken only ever pushes a single button, and the move to be played is chosen by a computer.[@BirdBrainManual]
+Chickens have also been trained to ‘play’ the game.[@CrossOutALandmark][@TheChickenVanishes][@ChinatownFairIsBack] The first of these games, “Bird Brain”, was developed in the late 1970s by Animal Behavior Enterprises, a company founded by Marian &amp; Keller Breland, who were students of [B. F.  Skinner](https://en.wikipedia.org/wiki/B._F._Skinner), the behavioural psychologist.[@TheMouseWhoReinforced 73] In reality, the game is rigged—the chicken only ever pushes a single button, and the move to be played is chosen by a computer.[@BirdBrainManual]

 > [!figure]
 >